Enet/react-russian-router/README.md

 Feedback is an object for writing important information during rendering.
 It's usually used on the server to realize SSR.
 After render it could contain array `matchObjects` and string `redirect`.

 #### `onUriChange({type, reason, navigationKey})` : func = `null`
 Callback, called after uri is changed.
-Accordingly, it's called on the browser only, because server-russian-router doesn't know about navigation.
+Accordingly, it's called on the browser only, because [server-russian-router](https://github.com/Enet/server-russian-router) doesn't know about navigation.

 ## :watermelon: `Switch`
+This is a component to render payload of matched routes.
+It has no animated transitions and doesn't know, how to fetch new data over the network. `Switch` just renders original payload from routes' table.

 #### `childLimit` : number = `1`
 Max number of visible `matchObjects`.
 Likely you don't need to render more than 1 pages at the same time.